A solid Elm coffee table with an asymmetrical top.

 The design conceals a large hidden drawer lined in Cedar of Lebanon that gives a surprising and delightful scent each time it's opened.

 Walnut side chair

 Inspired by Japanese construction and design, this side chair plays with the conventional arrangement and location of structural elements, creating an inviting, yet unfamiliar design.

 I have always loved boxes, presented here is a selection of them for a number of different clients, each one expressing a different personality.

 Unmistakably referencing an old cinema seat, hence the name taken from the movie Citizen Kane.

 Oak and Ebonised Oak.

-A commission for my parents.
-The piece changed many times, often fundamentally, during development and construction.
+This piece changed many times, often fundamentally, during development and construction.

 Originally a piece of toughened glass was to form the top in place of the two lids, further glass shelves below would showcase a collection of ceramics, however concealed storage was ultimately preferred.

 Named after the village of Old Hunstanton, known locally as Hunston.